Flo-Wo/PACS-Challenges/01_GradientDescent/README.md

 - More complex examples would require a destructor in the base class and all derived classes to get rid of the dynamics memory allocation
 - Eigen 3.4.0 enables more convenient initialization of vectors and matrices
+- Header-only libraries are super easy to include